ljharris1214/Get_clean_data_prj/README.md

 Activities and subjects are added to both respetive data frames before they are merged and only std() and mean() varaibles are kept.

-Activity labels are added to the set before it is writen to file.
+Activity labels are added to the set before it is written to file.